Updated 23.2.2023

 Operational risk management is part of the daily work of the businesses.
-Opportunities and risks are identified, assessed, and managed daily and reported to, and managed by, the appropriate management level.
-The status of these opportunities and threats is reviewed periodically, and appropriate further actions are then taken.
+Opportunities and risks are identified, assessed, and managed daily and reported to the appropriate management level.
+The status of these opportunities and threats is reviewed periodically, and appropriate further actions are taken.

 Manufacturing risk

-Wärtsilä constantly analyses its manufacturing cost and the associated supply cost of raw materials and components, and maintains a suitable manufacturing footprint with adequate capacity.
-In 2022, Wärtsilä inaugurated the Sustainable Technology Hub in Vaasa, Finland, being a modern, state of the art R&D and manufacturing facility with a high level of flexibility and automated logistics, but also partnering campus for collaboration and innovation.
+Wärtsilä constantly analyses its manufacturing cost and the associated supply cost of raw materials and components while maintaining a suitable manufacturing footprint with adequate capacity.
+Manufacturing risk is mitigated by subcontracting and having smaller scope for in-house manufacturing.
+Wärtsilä’s Sustainable Technology Hub in Vaasa, Finland, is a modern, state-of-the-art R&D and manufacturing facility with a high level of flexibility and automated logistics.
+It also provides a partnering campus for collaboration and innovation.
+Whilst the transfer of activities from the old Vaasa facility to the Sustainable Technology Hub has been completed, the process of closing manufacturing in Trieste continues in 2024.

-Risk assessments have been made for all the main delivery centres, and significant safety, environmental impact, and risk mitigation investments have been completed.
-Risk identification, assessment, and mitigation actions are executed on a regular basis as part of operational management.
+Regular risk assessments have been made for all the main delivery centres, and significant safety, environmental impact, and risk mitigation investments have been completed.
+Risk identification, assessment, and mitigation actions are executed regularly as part of operational management.
 Management systems for quality, environmental, occupational health and safety, and other systems are utilised to improve productivity, while safety and business continuity plans have been implemented for the key delivery centres.

-In 2022, rapidly accelerated cost inflation burdened Wärtsilä’s profitability and caused cost overruns on the contracts with fixed price in the orderbook.
-To mitigate the impact of cost inflation, the company has widely implemented raw material indexation and other cost related indices into the pricing of contracts to the extent possible.
-Furthermore, Wärtsilä has executed price realisation in its transactional business and services as well as continuous improvement measures to improve profitability.
-There is close monitoring and co-operation between the supply management and the sell-side pricing departments in the businesses to react on cost increases.
+To mitigate the impact of cost inflation, the company has, to the extent possible, implemented raw material indexation and other cost-related indices into the pricing of contracts.
+Furthermore, Wärtsilä is ready to execute price realisation in its transactional business and services, if needed.
+In addition, continuous improvement measures are taken to improve profitability.
+There is close monitoring and co-operation between the supply management and the sell-side pricing departments in the businesses to react to cost increases.

-Wärtsilä’s supply management is integrated within the businesses.
-The aim is to work in partnership with the supplier base to create value for Wärtsilä’s customers by ensuring quality, on-time delivery, and the lowest total cost of ownership.
-Category management is in place to ensure coordinated interfaces and synergies for the crossbusiness supplier base.
+Also, regulatory development may impact Wärtsilä’s material costs through, for example, the Carbon Border Adjustment Mechanism (CBAM) initiated by the EU.
+Wärtsilä’s supply management is integrated into the businesses and works in partnership with the supplier base to create value for Wärtsilä’s customers by ensuring quality, on-time delivery, and the lowest total cost of ownership.
+Category management is applied to ensure coordinated interfaces and synergies for the cross-business supplier base.
 Indirect Procurement is a centralised function responsible for managing strategic sourcing activities for indirect materials and services in all businesses and support functions.

 Wärtsilä has a process for managing and controlling its supplier network and for verifying that the suppliers’ performance meets expectations.
-Supplier performance is, therefore, continuously measured.
-A key activity in managing business continuity planning is the regular assessment of business interruption risks, which is carried out in cooperation with the company’s suppliers.
+Regular assessment of business interruption risk is a key activity in maintaining business continuity plans.
+This includes risk audits to the sites of the critical suppliers.

 Lifecycle quality of products and product liability risk